quentinbouyer/fdb/README.md

 $ ./fbd.pl

-         Script name             : fbd - Find Bad Disk Version                 : 2.3
+         Script name             : fbd - Find Bad Disk Version                 : 2.5
-        Description             : This script will report you an output like a "show pd * counters" on DDN S2A products.
+        Description             : This script will report you an output like a "show pd * counters" for mechanical disks on DDN SFA products.

       Options:

         --help  | -h            Print this help.

-        --debug | -d            Debug mode

         --sfa_ips | -i          This option is a mandatory option that allow you to specify the IP Addresses of your controller.